Reynolds-Beta/Dominion/README.md

 5. More realistic positioning of fleets in real-space as they travelled.
 Interception of fleets before they entered range of a planet became possible
 5. Warp gates!
 6. Long-range warp missiles which could remotely bombard a planet!

+## Future Plans
+The intention is to recreate this as a modern web-based, massively multiplayer strategy game making use of Azure functionality for the backend API and logic (perhaps Azure Functions as REST calls or similar).
+Actual client design is to be determined, as I am not a great web designer/coder and my graphic/art skills are rudimentary at best.

+Has this been done before?
+Sure.
+So what?
+I've wanted to recreate what I contributed to for a long time.
+While the concept won't be new, I'm hoping the actual game play will feel fresh enough.